 The Telephone Contact Person (TCP) plays a vital role in placing homeless young people in appropriate volunteer host homes.
 Like all volunteers, they are trained and vetted to undertake this important role in a professional manner which keeps both our volunteers and young people safe.

-Telephone Contact People work from home at times to suit them between 9.30am and 10pm, from Monday to Friday, between 10am and 9pm on Saturdays, and 3pm and 10pm on Sundays.
+Telephone Contact People work from home at times to suit them between 9.30am and 10pm Monday to Friday and between 10am and 9pm on Saturdays and Sundays.
 They take telephone calls from agencies requesting a bed for a young person.
 Over the phone, the TCP and agency worker complete a form which we call a referral form.
-The referral form allows us to perform a risk assessment which ensures young people are placed at a suitable host.
+The referral form allows us to perform a risk assessment which ensures young people are placed with a suitable host.
 Our Telephone Contact People liaise with suitable hosts and organise travel to the hosts for the young people.
-The Telephone person informs our office of all referrals taken so that office staff can ensure young people are moving on from our system to appropriate longer-term accommodation.
+The Telephone Contact person informs our office of all referrals taken so that office staff can ensure young people are moving on from our system to appropriate longer-term accommodation.

 Anyone meeting our criteria (our youngest TCP was 17 whilst he started training, and we've had people start to train at age 81!) is welcome to apply to become a TCP.
 As our training can be done on a one to one basis we welcome interest from people who are housebound.
 Make a difference and apply today here.